-Second Chance provides the most effective solutions for reducing recidivism, unemployment and homelessness in San Diego County, empowering our clients to make sustainable personal changes that positively impact society.
-Hear from our graduates themselves what resulted from their Second Chance experience.
+Second Chance provides the most effective solutions for reducing recidivism, unemployment and homelessness in San Diego County, empowering our participants to make sustainable personal changes to positively impact society.
+Meet a few of our graduates and learn more about what we do.

-Born addicted to heroin, Angie began using drugs at the age of 12.
-She started shooting up heroin at 16.
-After 20 years as a heroin addict, Angie wanted to leave that world behind but had no skills, self-confidence or hope.
-Second Chance gave her all three and a whole lot more.
+Born addicted to heroin, Angie began using drugs at the age of 12; she started injecting heroin at 16.
+After 20 years of addiction, Angie wanted to leave that life behind but had no skills, self-confidence or hope.
+Second Chance gave her all three, and a whole lot more.

-Post Traumatic Stress Disorder as a result of the 1983 bombing of the Marine barracks in Beirut, Lebanon drove Mancy into a life of drugs.
+A 1983 bombing of Marine barracks in Beirut, Lebanon drove Mancy into a life of drugs as a result of PTSD.
 A drug deal gone wrong cost him his freedom for 23 ½ years.
-Second Chance gave Mancy the opportunity to return to the work he joined the Marine Corp for: to be of service to others.
-This video was made by Second Chance funder, The San Diego Women’s Foundation.
+Second Chance helped Mancy remember why he originally joined the Marine Corps: to serve others.

-Heroin addict and gang member by the age of 13.
-Served two long prison sentences for gang-related activities.
+Francisco was a gang member and heroin addict by the age of 13.
+He served two lengthy prison sentences for gang-related charges.
 Another conviction had Francisco facing a third-strike sentence of 37 years to life.
-Instead, the presiding judge gave Francisco his second chance by not giving him a third strike.
+Instead, the judge gave Francisco a second chance by not giving him a third strike.
 However, he did send him back to prison for 14 years, during which time Francisco did a lot of thinking about his life.
 When he paroled he came to Second Chance.

-Today, Francisco has over 35 years’ experience in working with the challenges of street gangs.
-His personal experience and ability to connect with those involved in gangs contributed to him becoming a Qualified Gang and Prison Expert for criminal defense teams, including the Public Defender’s Office.
+Today, Francisco has over 35 years’ experience working with individuals involved in gangs, and has become a Qualified Gang and Prison Expert for criminal defense teams, including the Public Defender’s Office.

 With 22 felony convictions, Helen didn’t know how she was going to get her life back on track.
 For so long, her life revolved around finding ways (almost all illegal) to support her methamphetamine habit.
 In 2011, the judicial system gave her a second chance – probation and she took advantage of it.
 She entered a sober living facility, regained custody of her two children and enrolled in Second Chance.
 She hasn’t looked back since.

 Samantha says her story isn’t that unusual.
-What’s unusual is she survived it.
+What’s unusual is she survived.